 Advanced AC Drives

 This module covers the control of AC drives.
 The first part covers vector controlled induction motor drives.
 A review of induction machine operation and basic open-loop induction motor drives is given.
 The second part of the module introduces both AC and Brushless DC permanent magnet motor drives and the second part covers permanent magnet motor drives.
-Teaching takes place over a 5-week period in which there are a total of 20 hours of timetabled lectures.
+Teaching takes place over a five-week period in which there are a total of 20 hours of timetabled lectures.